2027 Seville municipal election: Parties and candidates

 The electoral law allows for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
-Parties and federations intending to form an alliance ahead of an election are required to inform the relevant electoral commission within ten days of the election call, whereas groupings of electors need to secure the signature of a determined amount of the electors registered in the municipality for which they seek election, disallowing electors from signing for more than one list of candidates.
+Parties and federations intending to form an alliance are required to inform the relevant electoral commission within 10 days of the election call, whereas groupings of electors need to secure the signature of a determined amount of the electors registered in the municipality for which they seek election, disallowing electors from signing for more than one list.
 In the case of Seville, as its population is between 300,001 and 1,000,000, at least 5,000 signatures are required.
-Amendments to the electoral law in 2024 increased requirements for a balanced composition of men and women in the electoral lists through the use of a zipper system.
+Amendments in 2024 required a balanced composition of men and women in the electoral lists through the use of a zipper system.

-Below is a list of the main parties and electoral alliances which will likely contest the election:
+Below is a list of the main parties and alliances which will likely contest the election: